thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/1scripts/README.md

-# Chapter 6: JS practice
+# Chapter 6: JS in browser practice

 ## Objectives
 * Practice with JS